 Cramped in a cozy way, with a small outdoor garden, XES was in business for 12 years, opening in 2004.
-I can recall just three times going there, once for an OP networking event and the two other times were for a birthday gathering (same person).
+I can recall going there just three times, once for an OP networking event, and the two other times were for a birthday gathering (same person).
 Every time there it was raining so I never got to enjoy the garden.

 XL (W. 16th St. near 9th Ave.)

 With a smartly modern, two-level design, it was open just a short time, between 2000-2005.
 The last time I was there was the weekend before 9-11.
 Scenes from an episode of Sex in the City were filmed in its striking bathroom.